A class of functional identities associated to curves over finite fields: Convergence of divisors of rational functions on X

+Since this section has the fundamental purpose of establishing some useful basic tools, its setting is slightly more general, in that we assume the closed point $\infty\in X$ to be $\F_{q^e}$-rational for some positive integer $e$.

-Recall the notations from the first paragraph of the introduction.
-Consider the $d$-th symmetric power $X^{(d)}$ for some positive integer $d$ - for all finite field extensions $L/\K$, $X^{(d)}(L)$ is the set of $L$-rational divisors over $X$ of degree $d$.
-The aim of this section is to endow $X^{(d)}(L)$ with a compact topology such that the following property holds. \begin{customprop}{\ref{convergence of functions and divisors}} Consider a sequence $(h_m)_m$ in $L\otimes A(\leq d)$.
+Consider the $d$-th symmetric power $X^{[d]}$ for some positive integer $d$.
+For all field extensions $L/\F_q$, $X^{[d]}(L)$ is the set of $L$-rational divisors on $X$ of degree $d$.
+For any effective divisor $D\in X^{[d]}(\F_{q^e})$, for any finite field extension $L/\K$, we endow the space of global sections $H^0(X_L,D)\cong L\otimes_{\F_{q^e}}H^0(X_{\F_{q^e}},D)$ with the natural topology of finite vector space over $L$.
+The aim of this section is to endow $X^{[d]}(L)$ with a compact topology (see Definition \ref{compact topology}) such that the following proposition holds.